 - Improper nutrition

-- Abnormal eggs shape or size
+- Abnormal egg shape or size

-- Gasping, heavy breathing, or mouth opening
+- Gasping, heavy breathing, or frequent gaping

-- Darkening of the beards
+- Darkening of the beard

 - Awkward bending or writhing of the body